 This sidebar is a supplement to The Agony and Ecstasy of an Oboe Reed Maker

 Aya Rokeach is tall and sunny, with long French braids and a gap-tooth smile.
-She first encountered the oboe at five, while attending a symphony performance with her family.
+She first encountered the oboe at age 5, while attending a symphony performance with her family.
 “My dad’s a musician, so I focus on instruments in concerts a lot.
 I fell in love with the oboe’s sound.
 I was no more than five feet away from this amazing, mysterious instrument.
 It just stood out and enchanted me.”

 In early 2020, Aya was accepted into the San Francisco Symphony Youth Orchestra, a dream come true.
 “Hopefully she’ll get a chance to actually play with them,” her mother Yolanda says, “since her acceptance coincided with the start of the pandemic.”
 In the meantime, Aya has been continuing her lessons, and her reed making—via Zoom.

 We spoke with Aya one morning—and listened to her play a short piece for us—in order to understand how a young musician experiences the complexities of the reed/body connection.